ballerina-platform/nballerina/README.md

 * readonly (but not readonly record fields)
 * union
 * intersection
+* int and string singletons
+* byte and other built-in int subtypes
 * json (can be derived from the above)
 * any, never (can be derived from the above)
 * complement and difference (Ballerina has no syntax for this, but deciding whether S is a subtype of T is equivalent to deciding whether the difference of S and T is empty)